 — Justice as a Philosophical Problem;

 — Ideal of Knowledge in Historical and Philosophical Discourse;

 — Problem of Correlation of Knowledge, Faith and Reason in European Philosophy;

 — Knowledge and Values in Eastern Philosophy: India.
 China;

 — Ethics of Existentialism and Problems of Bioethics (in English).

-Internships are designed in such a way that they enable students to gain teaching skills both in secondary and higher educational institutions in Moscow and other Russian settlements.
+Internships are designed in such a way that they enable students to gain teaching skills both in secondary and higher educational institutions in Moscow and other settlements of Russia.